Updated by Lee Johnson October 2018

 1. Effects of Electronic Cigarette Use on Myocardial Function

 Dr. Konstantinos Farsalinos

 You’ll see Dr. Farsalinos’ work mentioned several times throughout this blog.
-Dr. Farsalinos is a cardiac specialist from Greece who has dedicated many hours over the last four years to studies in which e-cig vapour is studied and compared to cigarette smoke.
+Dr. Farsalinos is a cardiac specialist from Greece who has dedicated many hours in recent over the last four years to studies in which e-cig vapour is studied and compared to cigarette smoke.

 I have chosen this study, conducted between 2011 and 2012, as the first on my list because it set the groundwork for every subsequent electronic cigarette investigation by Farsalinos and his team.
 It is the first of its kind that presents clinical evidence regarding e-cigarette use and its effect on the cardiovascular function.
-The results showed that cardiac functions studied were not affected by the use of electronic cigarettes.

 5. Peering Through the Mist: Systematic Review of What the Chemistry of Contaminants in Electronic Cigarettes Tells Us About Health Risks

 Published in January 2014, this study by Igor Burstyn looks at the effects of the chemicals in electronic cigarettes and whether or not we (or bystanders) should be concerned over exposures to vapour As with all chemicals of any kind, the study recommends monitoring the general health of those exposed to the chemicals in e-cigs while keeping any negative effects as small as possible.